Carrot Noodles with Ginger-Lime Peanut Sauce makes for a healthful side dish or main entree.

 The carrot noodles are crisp and fresh and the ginger-lime peanut sauce makes your noodle spin.
 This recipe is ever so simple and requires zero cooking.
 You take those vital minutes you would have spent hovering over a stove and stick them in your piggy bank.
 You’re welcome.

-- If you’re intolerant to peanuts, not to worry!
+- If you’re intolerant to peanuts or follow a Paleo/Whole30 diet, not to worry!
 You can use any nut butter of your choosing – almond butter and cashew butter work great!

 - Looking for a warm meal?
 You can cook the noodles, too!
 Simply heat a small amount of oil in a skillet, add the noodles, cover, and cook until they reach desired done-ness – about 3 to 5 minutes.

 - Go heavier or lighter on the garlic!

 - Add your favorite animal protein to make this a complete meal.

 More Healthy Vegetable Noodle Recipes: